Already purchased an On Demand training?

 7) How culture affects the context of assessment and treatment and the settings in which they occur

 9) Planning for professional development in cultural humility

 As a result of attending this training, participants will be better able to:

-1) Identify therapist implicit biases and gain knowledge on how to become a culturally humble professional.
+1) Identify therapist implicit biases and demonstrate knowledge on how to become a culturally humble professional.

 2) Identify broad sociocultural (i.e., racial/ethnic, language, religion, gender/gender identity, sexual orientation, and disability) factors that influence individuals who have committed sexual offenses.

 3) Describe how cultural differences affect attitudes and beliefs about sexually inappropriate behavior.